BuildForSDG/Team-213-agroMart-Frontend/README.md

 3.  area three (e.g here is the zoom link to our end-of sprint webinar, join and provide feedback as a stakeholder if you can)

 ## Acknowledgements

-Did you use someone else’s code?
-Do you want to thank someone explicitly?
+Andela
+Facebook

+Want to thank Antony Anonde @tonymj76 for helping out

 Did someone’s blog post spark off a wonderful idea or give you a solution to nagging problem?

 It's powerful to always give credit.